What is Manchester Water District?

 areas of Manchester, South Colby, Harper, and Southworth.
 It delivers

-over 200 million gallons of water annually.
-It also operates a
+over 200 million gallons of water annually through a distribution

 system of over 32 miles of piping, 11 wells, 5 reservoirs, 3 booster